English

 The problem with these situations is that all the feedback comes afterwards.
 It's easy to put yourself in the developers' shoes and understand that they don't want to touch up a completed task or wait for approval to move forward.
 The solution: faster feedback to eliminate friction.
 And the best way to give feedback quickly is to do it while the code is being written!

-Rapid feedback loops are nothing new in the world of software development, but the focus is often on customers and users, whereas developers can benefit from them too.
-By having someone next to us to ask questions, we can discuss and justify decisions with a peer without having to start a task from scratch.
+Rapid feedback loops are nothing new in software development, but the focus is often on customers and users, whereas developers can benefit from them, too.
+Having someone next to us to ask questions allows us to discuss and justify decisions with a pair without starting a task from scratch.
 Code review in real time!
 This way of working also allows comments to have more impact and developers to realign themselves without wasting time.

-How do you switch to peer or mob programming?
+How do you switch to pair or mob programming?

-Since you have to start somewhere, it's important to realize that there will be a learning curve involved in implementing this new way of working.
-The important thing is to try it out and accept that it won't be perfect the first time.
-Peer and mob programming are worthwhile experiments if you give yourself time to iterate and refine your way of doing things.
-Ideally, you should start with someone who has already done it, to get a good first experience and learn what vulnerability means in peer programming.
+Since you have to start somewhere, it's essential to realize that a learning curve will be involved in implementing this new way of working.
+It is important to try and accept that it won't be perfect the first time.
+Pair and mob programming are worthwhile experiments if you give yourself time to iterate and refine your way of doing things.
+Ideally, you should start with someone who has already done it to get a good first experience and learn what vulnerability means in pair programming.

 Focus on outcome (results) rather than output (completed tasks)

-Peer programming optimizes work sequences: a story goes from to-do to done very quickly, without blockers.
-The team has less work in progress (WIP), but delivers value more quickly.
-At Nexapp, we believe that until something is delivered, there is no value.
-So a high WIP isn't necessarily a sign of productivity if everyone's working on tasks that stall in review or QA.
+Pair programming optimizes work sequences: a story goes from to-do to done quickly, without blockers.
+The team has less work in progress (WIP) but delivers value more quickly.
+At Nexapp, we believe there is no value until something is delivered.
+So, a high WIP isn't necessarily a sign of productivity if everyone's working on tasks that stall in review or QA.
 It's a good idea to think about it!

-What is the link between peer programming and psychological safety?
+What is the link between pair programming and psychological safety?

 Vulnerability is at the root of psychological safety.
-Taking a risk around your team members may seem straightforward, but asking a basic question like "What is the purpose of this project?" can give the impression that you're not up to speed with your files.
-It may then seem easier to keep moving without asking for clarification in order to avoid being perceived as ignorant.
+While taking a risk around your team members may seem straightforward, asking a basic question like "What is the purpose of this project?" can give the impression that you're not up to speed with your files.
+It may then seem easier to keep moving without asking for clarification to avoid being perceived as ignorant.

 To work on a shared screen with a colleague, you have to know how to make yourself vulnerable, because you can't hide.

-Peer programming and psychological safety are part of a never-ending loop that leads developers to work more humanly and effectively.
-The more vulnerable a developer is able to be, the better he'll work in peer programming or in a group, and the more vulnerable he'll be able to make himself ... and so on!
+Pair programming and psychological safety are part of a never-ending loop that leads developers to work more humanly and effectively.
+The more vulnerable a developer is, the better he'll work in pair programming or in a group, and the more vulnerable he'll be able to make himself ... and so on!

-In addition, one of the success factors of peer and mob programming is vulnerability.
-Teammates must accept that they each have their own strengths and weaknesses, and that not everyone contributes in the same way.
-That's what makes for a high-performance multidisciplinary team: when everyone brings their strengths to the table and makes up for their weaknesses with the team's expertise.
+In addition, one of the success factors of pair and mob programming is vulnerability.
+Teammates must accept their strengths and weaknesses and that not everyone contributes similarly.
+That's what makes for a high-performance multidisciplinary team: when everyone brings their strengths and makes up for their shortcomings with the team's expertise.

 How can vulnerability be fostered and maintained within the team?